JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 - [ktor](https://ktor.io/)
 - [ktor-http-client](https://ktor.io/clients/http-client.html)

-Are you looking for more APIs?
-It is easy to create your own [multiplatform library](#) and publish to a repository!
+Looking for more APIs?
+It is easy to create a [multiplatform library](#) and share it!